djalbat/easy-navigation/README.md

 ## Styles

-The way to make the accordion and associated navgiation work in tandem is to hide the accordions buttons with the screen widens and hide the navigation entirely when the screen narrows.
-By only hiding the accordions bottons, its child articles remain visible and this gives the desired effect.
+The way to make the accordion and associated navigation work in tandem responsively is to hide the accordion's buttons as the screen widens and hide the navigation entirely as the screen narrows.
+By only hiding the accordion's bottons, its child articles remain visible and this gives the desired effect.

 Here is some example styling for the view: